ksbg/sparklanes/README.md

     make build

-Then submit a pipeline to spark
+Then submit a lane to spark

     make submit path/to/pipeline.yaml